COMP2150-24s1/level-design-assessment-Yuyang-Su/README.md

 ### Student number: 47397713

 ## 1. Player Experience (~700 words)
-In this game design task, the theme is 2d platformer set in space.
+In this game design task, the goal is to design 3 sections for a 2d action platformer centered around player experience.
 The goal of the game is to collect 3 keys to unlock a door that progresses to the next level.
 The core experience of the game revolves around elements that challenge the player, leading to a mastery of game mechanics necessary to progress the game.

 ![GenericImg](DocImages/g.png)